fymfym/slack/Readme.md

-# Slack RTM (WebSocket) Bot and Web API Client
+# Slack RTM Bot and Web API Client

 An initial start.

-Bot is designed for anyone to extend via extremely simple plugins.
+The Slack RTM (WebSocket) Bot is designed for anyone to extend via extremely simple plugins.
+The Slack Web API client library provides a simple way to integrate your code with Slack.

 Todo:
 - Flesh out the slack rest client code to handle full set of methods